oaarnikoivu/apollobank/README.md

 # expressbank 💸

-A fullstack GraphQL banking application using React & Node
+A fullstack GraphQL banking application built using React, Node & TypeScript.

 Flag icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>